 A Right of Way is an Easement

-An easement is a right which a landowner has over neighbouring land which makes it easier to use their own land - hence easement.
+An easement is a right which a landowner in England or Wales has over neighbouring land which makes it easier to use their own land - hence easement.
 For example, if land does not adjoin the public highway but is separated from it by land owned by another person, a right of way over that land makes use of the land-locked land "easier".

 Such rights of way are a common easement.
 Another example of an easement is a right to lay pipes under a neighbour's land to discharge waste water by means of a soakaway.

 Strictly speaking we should be talking about private rights of way because there is another kind of right of way - a public right of way - which is not an easement.
 Public rights of way can be used by anyone, wherever they happen to live: it may be that a public right of way is particularly convenient for those living nearby but because use is not restricted to specific neighbouring landowners it does not count as an easement.
 This article is about private rights of way

 Rights of way are generally negative in character.
 If there is a right of way over your land you must not block or otherwise obstruct it but generally you are not obliged to take positive steps to keep the surface in good repair.
 The neighbour who has the right of way can repair the surface but does not have to.
 This is in line with the conception that a positive obligation to do something is not compatible with ownership of freehold (as opposed to leasehold) land, so that whilst a positive covenant can be enforced between the original contracting parties, it is only negative covenants which can be enforced against subsequent owners.